Aboly47/Aboly47.github.io/_posts/2024-9-15-simple-chess-engine-python-p3.md

-# Writing a simple chess engine in python - Part 3
+# Writing a simple chess engine in Python - Part 3

 In the [last post](https://aboly47.github.io/2024/09/15/simple-chess-engine-python-p2.html), we wrote a function that evaluates the chess board and gives us a number. now, we want to write a search function that searches the tree of moves, evaluates every possible move, and gives us the best move.